5 Father’s Day Dinner Menus for the Grill

 Bacon Makes Everything Better

 Try a surf-oriented dinner with this five-piece menu: Shrimp and salmon dishes serve as the center (or you can pick just one to serve), with fresh grain salads and grilled vegetables on the side.

 How to Cook Steak

 Heat grill to medium-high (for tri-tip, heat to medium).
 Oil the grate to prevent sticking (swipe with an oil-moistened paper towel, held with tongs).
 Grill the steak to the desired doneness.
-(See How to Cook Beef for more details.)
+(See How to Cook Steak for more details.)

 Heat 1 teaspoon oil in a large skillet over medium-high heat.
 Cook the steak to the desired doneness.
 (For tri-tip, you will also need to roast for the suggested time.)